Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Frostwood Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Strategy 1: Teachers and staff will review the 2023-24 STAAR, PSTAAR, TELPAS, and local assessment data to design targeted instruction, intervention, and extension opportunities for all Frostwood students.
+Strategy 1: Teachers and staff will review the 2024-25 STAAR, PSTAAR, TELPAS, and local assessment data to design targeted instruction, intervention, and extension opportunities for all Frostwood students.

-Funding Sources: - 199 PIC 11 - Instructional Services - $5,000, - 199 PIC 99 - Undistributed - $500
+Funding Sources: - 199 PIC 11 - Instructional Services - $5,000, - 199 PIC 99 - Undistributed - $50

 Strategy 2: Teams will meet biweekly in PLCs with administrators, and instructional specialists to ensure integration of best instructional practices and to analyze assessment data.

-Strategy's Expected Result/Impact: Students will grow at least one grade level in reading from BOY to EOy.
+Strategy's Expected Result/Impact: Students will grow at least one grade level in reading from BOY to EOY.

 Funding Sources: - 199 PIC 11 - Instructional Services - $1,000

-Strategy 4: During WIN Time, Frostwood teachers and specialists will provide Tier II or III instruction to students according to their needs without sacrificing crucial Tier I instructional time.
+Strategy 3: During WIN Time, Frostwood teachers and specialists will provide Tier II or III instruction to students according to their needs without sacrificing crucial Tier I instructional time.
 Teachers, administrators, and parents will determine student needs during regular PLC discussions, monthly RtI meetings, SSC meetings, 504 meetings, and ARD meetings.

-Strategy's Expected Result/Impact: Improved academic performance and a minimum of one year's growth for all students.
+Strategy's Expected Result/Impact: Improved academic performance and a minimum of one year's growth for all students

-Funding Sources: - 199 PIC 24 - At Risk - $500, - 199 PIC 11 - Instructional Services - $1,000, - 199 PIC 23 - Special Education - $500
+Funding Sources: - 199 PIC 24 - At Risk - $50, - 199 PIC 11 - Instructional Services - $1,000, - 199 PIC 23 - Special Education - $500

-Performance Objective 3 - CLOSING THE GAPS
+Performance Objective 3 - RELATIVE PERFORMANCE

 Goals